microram/ee4-tools/readme.md

 Setup or import a GPG public key.
 Don't forget to backup this key.
 You will need the secret private key only for restores.

 Edit and test the ee4-backup-sites script.
 Then place in your /etc/cron.daily/ folder.

+#### Restore Usage Examples

+    ./ee4-restore-site --domain=example.com --type=wp --cache --ssl=self
+    ./ee4-restore-site --domain=example2.com --type=wp --cache --ssl=le --admin-email=admin@example2.com

+#### Coming soon

+- [x] --s3_server_name=server1 handling.
+This will allow cross server backup & restore.
+For example backup example1.com on server1, then restore example1.com on server2.
+Since EE v4 only supports 25 sites max, this should let us move sites around to load balance small VPSs better.
+- [ ] Certificates are not yet being restored.
+This should not be an issue yet unless you are restoring large numbers of sites and hitting the LetsEncrypt API limit.
+- [x] Server startup script needs work at the bottom.
+Maybe pulling the remaining scripts from github now that they no longer have any hard coded paths.
+- [x] easier setup from scratch.
+- [x] Maybe cloud-init for even more automation https://help.ubuntu.com/community/CloudInit
+- [ ] GPG credentials in cloud-init
+- [ ] All scripts needs standardization cleanup
+- [ ] Possible reorganization of v3 to v4 scripts

 ## License